BruhSoundEffectNumber2/csa-blackjack/readme.md

 ## Replit

-This project is developed using Visual Studio Code, although Replit should work without any modification.
+This project is developed using Visual Studio Code, but Replit will work out of the box, just press the Run button.

 In order to run the unit tests in Replit, run `mvn test` in the console, and Maven will show the results.

 ## Documentation

-I have worked to make the code clearly commented and documented, but some sections may be better than others.
-If there is any section that is particularly confusing, feel free to talk to/email me and I will explain it and rewrite/add documentation to explain it more clearly
+I have worked to make the code clear, commented, and documented, but some sections may be better than others.
+If there is any section that is particularly confusing, feel free to talk to/email me and I will explain it and rewrite/add documentation to explain it more clear.

 I have also created some flowcharts for certain aspects of the game.
 These are all simplified, but are a good starting point for anyone.